tezc/sc/README.md

 | **[time](time)**               | Time and sleep functions for Posix and Windows                                             |
 | **[timer](timer)**             | Hashed timer wheel implementation for fast poll / cancel ops                               |
 | **[uri](uri)**                 | A basic uri parser                                                                         |

-### Details
-- Errors are reported to user. (e.g Out of memory, system call errors)
-- Some

 ### Test